AutoToM

 Bayesian Inverse Planning: A Robust Framework

 Bayesian Inverse Planning (BIP) models how observers infer unobservable mental states—such as beliefs and goals—from an agent's behavior.
-It assumes that the agent acts rationally according to a Bayesian Theory of Mind (BToM) model, which specifies how internal variables lead to observable actions.
+It assumes that the agent acts rationally according to a Bayesian Theory of Mind (BToM) agent model, which specifies how internal variables lead to observable actions.
 BIP then inverts this generative process to assess what latent mental variables can lead to observed behavior, serving as a robust solution to ToM challenges.

 AutoToM: A Paradigm Shift